seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 *Exeunt Young LUCIUS, and Attendant*

 **DEMETRIUS**
-What’s here?
+What's here?
 A scroll; and written round about?
-Let’s see;
+Let's see;

 *\[Reads]*
-‘Integer vitae, scelerisque purus,
+'Integer vitae, scelerisque purus,
-Non eget Mauri jaculis, nec arcu.’
+Non eget Mauri jaculis, nec arcu.'

 **CHIRON**
-O, ’tis a verse in Horace; I know it well:
+O, 'tis a verse in Horace; I know it well:
 I read it in the grammar long ago.

 **AARON**